flpm/oak/output/lists/about_anxiety.md

   - '9781572248915'
 subtitle: Books about anxiety and how to deal with it
 ---
-I have 5 books about Anxiety in my bookshelf.
+I have 5 books about Anxiety in my personal library.

 ### Titles:
 - (paper) [Emotional First Aid](/books/info/9780142181072) by Ph.D.
 Guy Winch